Hombre2014/react-todo-app/README.md

 ### Usage

-- Clone the repository using `git clone https://github.com/Hombre2014/math-magicians`
+- Clone the repository using `git clone https://github.com/Hombre2014/react-todo-app`
-- Change directory into the project folder: `cd math-magicians`
+- Change directory into the project folder: `cd react-todo-app`
 - Run `npm install`
 - Run `npm start`
 - A new browser will open automatically with application loaded